Who We Are

-Martin Cothran is a writer and educator who lives with his wife and family in Danville, Kentucky.
-He is the editor of The Classical Teacher magazine, former director of the Online Classical Academy.
-He is a co-founder of both Mars Hill, Lexington and Highlands Latin School and is the author of 5 books, including Traditional Logic: Books I and II, Material Logic: Book I, Classical Rhetoric with Aristotle, and Lingua Biblica: Old Testament Stories in Latin.
-Having worked in public policy in communications and legislative relations at the state level for 20 years, he is a frequent guest opinion writer for newspapers and appears frequently on television and radio and is the most frequent guest on Kentucky public television’s public affairs program “Kentucky Tonight.”
+Martin is the Director of the Classical Latin School Association.
+He is a writer and educator who lives with his wife and family in Danville, Kentucky.
+He is the editor of The Classical Teacher magazine and former director of the Memoria Press Online Academy.
+He is a co-founder of both Mars Hill Academy in Lexington and Highlands Latin School in Louisville, and is the author of 5 books, including Traditional Logic: Books I and II, Material Logic, Classical Rhetoric with Aristotle, and Lingua Biblica: Old Testament Stories in Latin.
+Having worked in public policy in communications and legislative relations at the state level for 20 years, he is a frequent guest opinion writer for newspapers and regularly appears on radio and television—even being the most frequent guest on Kentucky public television’s public affairs program “Kentucky Tonight.”
 Cothran graduated from UC Santa Barbara with a B.A. in economics and philosophy.
 He also received an M.A. degree in Christian apologetics from the Simon Greenleaf School (now a part of Trinity University).

 Shane Saxon | Assistant Director, Director of Schools & Trademark